 Blanc de blanc: A term referring to white wine made from white grapes.

 Blanc de noir: A term referring to white wine made from red grapes.

-Blending: Combining two or more wines for the purpose of adjusting the flavor, aroma and other components to create a more desireable wine.
+Blending: Combining two or more wines for the purpose of adjusting the flavor, aroma and other components to create a more desirable wine.

-Bloom: a-The grape flower, or blossom.
-Also the time of grape flowering. b- The greyish, powdery film which occurs on grapes in the field, and which contains wild yeast and dust.
+Bloom: 1-The grape flower, or blossom.
+Also the time of grape flowering.
+2- The greyish, powdery film which occurs on grapes in the field, and which contains wild yeast and dust.

 Body: A tasting term referring to viscosity, thickness, consistency, or texture.
 A wine with body often has higher alcohol or sugar content than others.

 Bordeaux: (bohr-DOH) An area in southwest France considered by many to be one of the greatest wine-producing regions.

 Bordeaux mixture: A mix of copper sulfate, lime and water used as a spray on grapevines to fight fungus diseases.